I thought I’d write a little bit about a rapper I’ve been listening to obsessively for the last month or so since my buddy Luc introduced me to him.

 There’s no one better in the world than Harry Mack when it comes to freestyling.

-Here’s one of my favourite clips:
+Here’s one of my favorite clips:

-In this clip (oh and he’s got his own clips channel with 73k subscribers!) – he uses the words Alien, Maths and Bottle and comes up with the craziest rhyme schemes.
+In this clip (oh and he’s got his own clips channel with 73k subscribers!) – he uses the words Alien, Maths, and Bottle and comes up with the craziest rhyme schemes.

-Not only will he use the word ‘alien’ itself – he’ll also use many related words such as ‘UFO’ ‘Martian’ ‘Galaxy’ ‘Space Shuttle’ Atmosphere’ ‘Green Skin’ ‘Milky way’ (all used in this clip) – in a narrative manner.
+Not only will he use the word ‘alien’ itself – but he’ll also use many related words such as ‘UFO’ ‘Martian’ ‘Galaxy’ ‘Space Shuttle’ Atmosphere’ ‘Green Skin’ ‘Milky way’ (all used in this clip) – in a narrative manner.

-Once he’s appropriately blown this rhyme scheme to pieces – he’ll then move onto the next scheme – which in this case would be maths.
+Once he’s appropriately blown this rhyme scheme to pieces – he’ll then move on to the next scheme – which in this case would be maths.